 Plant Hedgerows Around Your Garden

 Also, it will take some time for young shrubs to grow to the height and breadth that you will need to protect your plants from wind.
-Hedgerows are not a perfect solution, but together with some others, you can provide good protection for your plants against wind damage.
+Hedgerows are not a perfect solution, but they can provide good wind protection for your plants.

 Build Raised Beds

-Raised beds can protect your plants from wind, and will also protect them from some pests (such as rabbits), which cannot climb or jump the walls.
+Raised beds will protect your plants from wind, and will also protect them from some pests (such as rabbits), which cannot climb or jump the walls.